 Cons: Price.
 At $30 for an adult and $18 for kids, this is the most expensive option and it’s only an hour of skate time.

 Pros: This rink is right in the middle of the action at the Holiday Village.
 When you’re tired of skating, roast some marshmallows by the fire pits, shop in the holiday store or ride some carnival rides.
-It’s a decent sized rink and they have a zamboni golf cart that cleans the ice every two hours, so it’s fresh for guests.
+They also have a huge tubing run which is a lot of fun.

 Cons: The ice rink is in the middle of the Magic Nights of Lights at Lake Lanier Island, so you’ll want to see the lights while you are there as you’ll have to purchase an entry which is based per car.
-If you only want to skate, visit after 5 pm when skating is free.
+In 2016 they changed this from a real ice rink to a plastic ice surface and added bubbled.
+The bubbles are fun, but the ‘ice’ is difficult to skate on and is not the same as a rink with real ice.

 Additional Ice Rinks we have not visited: